deepakness/deepakness-main/content/blog/everything-about-a-marketing-technopologist.md

 Gone are those days when the tools based on mass reach used to do the magic.
 And, marketing technopologists know that.

-They stay away from such mass outreach tools and try to understand the impacts of technological advancements on the society & media.
+They stay away from such mass outreach tools and try to understand the impacts of technological advancements on society & media.
 They continuously evolve, experiment and adapt new marketing techniques.

 Marketing technopologists don't walk away from traditional marketing tools but are also open to new digital ways of business.